 There are many reasons to own silver.
 One reason is that owning silver and its big brother -gold-is a safe way to protect wealth against the ravages of irresponsible governmental fiscal and monetary policies.
 Another very good reason is the basic situation of supply and demand.
-In 2006, about 42% of silver supply was consumed by industrial use, about 28% consumed by jewelry, 20% consumed by photography, 5% consumed in coins and medallions, and that’s 95% of total silver supply!
+About 42% of silver supply was consumed by industrial use, about 28% consumed by jewelry, 20% consumed by photography, 5% consumed in coins, and that’s 95% of total silver supply!

 This implies either a “surplus”, or “investment demand”, of only about 5% of the total.
 Investment demand remains small, but is growing.
 New demand from hedge funds and commodity funds are adding fuel to the fire.
 Basic economics dictates that increasing demand and a shrinking supply brings about higher prices.
 Moreover, the Chinese government, a major player in creating the rush on commodities of all types, announced that it had depleted its stocks of silver.